edgi-govdata-archiving/web-monitoring/README.md

 * page_uuid: reference to a Page
 * capture_time: when this snapshot of the Page was acquired
-* Uri: path to stored (HTML) data; could be a file path, S3 bucket, etc.
+* uri: path to stored (HTML) data; could be a file path, S3 bucket, etc.
 * version_hash: sha256 hash of stored data
 * source_type: name of source (such as 'Internet Archive')
 * source_metadata: JSON blob of extra info particular to the source.